dag-andersen/khaos-monkey/README.md

 ### Percentage of pods killed
 The monkey will kill a given percentage of targeted pods.
 The number is rounded down.

-> *Example*: if you run the monkey with  `--mode=percentage --kill-value=55` and your `ReplicaSet` has 4 pods the monkey will kill 2 random pods on every attack.
+> *Example*: if you run the monkey with  `./khoas-monkey percentage 55` and your `ReplicaSet` has 4 pods the monkey will kill 2 random pods on every attack.

 ### Fixed number of pods killed
 If set to `fixed` they will kill a fixed number (`kill-value`) of pods each type.

-> *Example*: if you run the monkey with  `--mode=fixed --kill-value=3` and your `ReplicaSet` has 5 pods the monkey will kill 3 random pods on every attack.
+> *Example*: if you run the monkey with  `./khoas-monkey fixed 3` and your `ReplicaSet` has 5 pods the monkey will kill 3 random pods on every attack.

 ### Fixed number of pods left
 If set to `fixed_left` they will kill all pod types until there is `kill-value` pods left.

-> *Example*: if you run the monkey with `--mode=fixed_left --kill-value=3` and your `ReplicaSet` has 5 pods the monkey will kill pods until there is 3 left.
+> *Example*: if you run the monkey with `./khoas-monkey fixed-left 3` and your `ReplicaSet` has 5 pods the monkey will kill pods until there is 3 left.
 In this case it would kill 2 pods.

 # Pod Targeting